 When do I need a Preliminary Ecological Appraisal?

-These are often required to accompany planning applications as a result of a NI Biodiversity Checklist assessment.
-Generally, if there is the potential for more than one type of protected species or habitat on site a Preliminary Ecological Appraisal is required, rather than a survey for a single species (e.g. Bats).
+Preliminary Ecological Appraisals (PEAs) are often required to accompany planning applications.
+This may be as a result of a NI Biodiversity Checklist assessment.
+Generally, if there is the potential for more than one type of protected species or habitat on-site Preliminary Ecological Appraisals are required.

 What is a Preliminary Ecological Appraisal anyway?

-A Preliminary Ecological Appraisal (PEA) is sometimes called an Extended Phase 1 Habitat Survey, a walkover survey or a baseline survey.
+Preliminary Ecological Appraisals (PEAs) are sometimes called Extended Phase 1 Habitat Surveys, a walkover survey or a baseline survey.
 These are all terms used to describe the same thing.
 The Chartered Institute of Ecology and Environmental Management (CIEEM) produced Guidelines (available here) in 2013 to standardise how these are conducted.
 Any PEA submitted to the Council or NIEA will have to meet these standards.

 To comply with the CIEEM Guidelines a PEA must include: